 -J-

-Jail: A building designated by law, or regularly used, for the confinement of persons held in lawful custody.
+Jail: A building designated by law, or regularly used, for the confinement of persons awaiting trial or serving misdemeanor sentences.

-Judgment: A final appealable order in a civil or criminal case.
+Judgment: A court’s final determination of the rights and obligations of the parties in a civil case, or the final determination of a criminal case.

 Jurisdiction: The authority or power the court has to act or hear a case and make a decision.